CyVerse-learning-materials/foss/docs/final_project/overview.md

 ## Description

-For the FOSS final project, you will choose one skill or concept from FOSS and apply it to one of your own projects.
+For the project, you will choose one skill or concept from FOSS and apply it to one of your own projects.
 The level we're looking for is a topic that spans half of a meeting to a full meeting.
 For instance, you could write a Data Management Plan for an upcoming project proposal, or you could reorganize an existing project and put all the code onto GitHub.
 You should try to identify what level your project